Developing in a virtual machine¶

 There are some other paths under

-In other words, if you cloned from GitHub into
+For example, if you cloned from GitHub into

 /home/me/devel/MagAOX, the copy of the MagAO-X config files used by your VM would be in

-/home/me/devel/MagAOX/setup/config.
+/home/me/devel/MagAOX/vm/config.
 (Unlike like the real instrument.)

 vagrant user you log in as with

 vagrant ssh will be a member of the